 The NWA makes persons who own, control, occupy or use land responsible for taking measures to prevent pollution of water resources, and empowers Government authorities to take measures to enforce this obligation.

-A Water Use License Application (WULA) has been submitted to the Breede Gouritz Catchment Management Agency (BGCMA) for the expansion of the dam and the clearing of the vegetation and damage to watercourse banks.
+A Water Use License Application (WULA) has been submitted to the Breede Gouritz Catchment Management Agency (BGCMA).
+Should the application be approved, the Water Use Licence must be attached to this EMPr as Annexure 6.